Skip to main content

 The Icelandic Highlands, one of Europe's last great wilderness areas, are becoming increasingly accessible, thanks to various adventurous Super Jeep tours and the budget-friendly Highland bus.
 These rugged, expansive landscapes, once a challenge for most travellers to explore, are now within easier reach.
 The introduction of these tours has opened up a world of possibilities for those seeking to immerse themselves in Iceland's raw, unspoiled beauty.

-Adding to this accessibility, the opening of the Highland Base Hotel last summer marks a significant milestone.
+Adding to this accessibility, the opening of the Highland Base Hotel and its enchanting new bath mark a significant milestone.
 This hotel, nestled amidst the stark and dramatic vistas of the Highlands, offers a comfortable and unique stay all year round.

 With these developments, the Icelandic Highlands are no longer just a distant marvel on the map but a tangible, awe-inspiring destination for adventurers and nature lovers alike.